-> These motors are generally very quiet and smooth running.
-The two main choices on the market for plug and play mid-drive motors are the Bafang and Tongsheng TSDZ2 motor kits.
-There are significant differences in these motors, as the Bafang uses a cadence sensor to provide assist and the Tongsheng uses a torque sensor.
+These motors are generally very quiet and smooth running.
+The two main choices on the market for plug-and-play mid-drive motors are the Bafang and Tongsheng TSDZ2 motor kits.
+There are significant differences in these motors, as the Bafang uses a cadence sensor to provide assistance and the Tongsheng uses a torque sensor.

-> A cadence sensor gives you electric assist based on your pedalling speed, whereas a torque sensor gives you electric assist proportionate to the amount of force you apply to the pedals.
+A cadence sensor gives you electric assist based on your pedalling speed, whereas a torque sensor gives you electric assist proportionate to the amount of force you apply to the pedals.

 The mid-drive kit requires the removal of the bike’s bottom bracket.
 This in itself requires special tools that will need to be purchased beforehand, a long breaker bar is also recommended as bottom brackets can sometimes be very hard to remove.
 Read my article on how to install a Bafang BBS02.